rcbensley/mariadb-and-python/README.md

 Just a very basic exmaple, or selecting and reading data from my local MariaDB instance, and using the home config file to parse information to the driver to connect and query MariaDB.

 ## 04 Multi-Query-MariaDB
-A working example based on another script I maintain to query multiple MariaDB servers at once using PyMySQL and Multiprocessing.
+A working example based on another script I maintain to query multiple MariaDB servers at once using mariadb and Multiprocessing.
 Here is a quick example, of querying both my local MariaDB and the ColumnStore in Docker:
 ```
 ./04_mqm.py --hosts=127.0.0.1:3306,127.0.0.1:3307 "select @@version,@@version_comment,now()"